vmware-archive/Workshop/README.md

 * Security
 * Production Management & Monitoring

-By following the workshop, you will incrementally build a sample application (i.e. Fortune Teller) which employs all of above tools & techniques.
+When following the workshop, you incrementally build and deploy a sample application (i.e. Fortune Teller) which employs all of above tools & techniques.

 ## Getting started